natfallow/pwnBot-ROS/README.md

 Both joysticks can be used simultaneously to allow movement in all 3 axis of freedom.

 ## Hardware
-There is two PCBS on board pwnBot one providing power dissolution and one providing control for the motor drivers.
+There are two PCBS on board pwnBot: one for power distribution and one providing control for the motor drivers.
 Altium files and schematics for these PCBS can be found in the `Hardware` file of this repo.

-The power distribution PCB can take 10 to 30V these limits are set by the regulator and the motor drivers.
+The power distribution PCB can take 10 to 30V. these limits are set by the regulator and the motor drivers.
 The power supply must be able to supply a steady current of 4.5 amps in order to run all components.
 For testing a 3 cell (11.1V) 8000mAh LiPo was used.

 There are 3 LEDs on the power PCB that indicate the presence on supply rails.
 * RED: 5V